 What is a Confirmation Mentor?

-A mentor is an adult who acts as a guide and special friend to a confirmand:
+A mentor is an adult who acts as a spiritual guide and friend to a confirmand:

 - needs to be someone of mature faith who can serve as a guide and companion on this important part of their journey of faith.